|

 SWCPC 120

-1920.
-The collection also contains photographs of President Warren G. Harding (1920); a
+to 1920.
+The collection also contains photographs of President Warren G. Harding

-from Marshall, Texas, to San Diego, California.
-The panic of 1873 caused construction to
+railroad from Marshall, Texas, to San Diego, California.
+The panic of 1873

-twentieth century, discovery of oil on railroad lands increased development and shipping
+discovery of oil on railroad lands increased development and shipping tonnage.

 Texas Association of Accredited Beauty Culturalists